Dynamics of the sine-Gordon equation on tadpole graphs: Introduction

 We recall that a metric graph $\mathcal{G}$ is a structure represented by a finite number of vertices $V=\{\nu_i\}$ and a set of adjacent edges at the vertices $E=\{e_j\}$ (for further details, see \cite{BK}).
 Each edge $e_j$ can be identified with a finite or infinite interval of the real line, $I_e$.
-Thus, the edges of $\mathcal{G}$ are not merely abstract relations between vertices but can be viewed as physical ``wires'' or ``networks'' connecting them.
 The notation $e \in E$ will be used to indicate that $e$ is an edge of $\mathcal{G}$.
 This identification introduces the coordinate $x_e$ along the edge $e$.
 A quantum graph is a metric graph $\mathcal{G}$ equipped with a differential (or pseudo-differential) operator acting on functions on the graph.

-One of the main graphs of interest to us here is the so-called \emph{tadpole graph} (also known as \emph{lasso graph} \cite{Ex}), a graph composed of a circle and a infinite half-line attached to a common vertex $\nu = L$.
-If the circle is identified with the interval $[-L, L]$ and the half-line with $[L, \infty)$, we obtain a particular metric graph structure that we will denote again by $\mathcal{G}$, represented by $E = \{[-L, L], [L, \infty)\}$ and $V = \{L\}$ (see Figure \ref{tadp}).
+A tadpole graph is a graph composed of a circle and a infinite half-line attached to a common vertex $\nu = L$.
+If the circle is identified with the interval $[-L, L]$ and the half-line with $[L, \infty)$, we obtain a particular metric graph structure that we will denote again by $\mathcal{G}$, represented by the edge-set $E = \{[-L, L], [L, \infty)\}$ and the unique vertex $V = \{L\}$ (see Figure \ref{tadp}).
 We use the subscripts $1$ and $2$ to refer to the edges $e_1 = [-L, L]$ and $e_2 = [L, \infty)$.

-A wave function $\textbf{U}$ defined on the tadpole graph $\mathcal{G}$ will be understood as an pair of functions $\textbf{U} = (u_1, u_2)$, where $u_1$ is defined on $E_1 = [-L, L]$ and $u_2$ on $E_2 = [L, \infty)$.
+A wave function $\textbf{U}$ defined on the tadpole graph $\mathcal{G}$ will be understood as an pair of functions $\textbf{U} = (u_1, u_2)$, where $u_1$ is defined on $e_1$ and $u_2$ on $e_2 $.
 Thus, we define the action of the Laplacian operator $\Delta$ on the tadpole graph $\mathcal{G}$ by

-Thus, from \eqref{sG0}, for $\mathbf{U}(x_e,t)=(u_1(x_e, t), u_2(x_e, t))$ and the nonlinearity $ \sin \mathbf{U}$ acting componentwise, i.e., $ \sin \bold U(x_e,t) = (\sin u_1(x_e, t), \sin u_2(x_e, t))$, we obtain that for $\textbf{c}^2=(c_1^2, c_2^ 2)$ the model in \eqref{sG0} can be written in the following vectorial form on a tadpole graph $\mathcal{G}$,
+Thus, from \eqref{sG0}, for $\mathbf{U}(t)=(u_1(\cdot, t), u_2(\cdot, t))$ and the nonlinearity $ \sin \mathbf{U}$ acting componentwise, i.e., $ \sin \bold U(t) = (\sin u_1(\cdot, t), \sin u_2(\cdot, t))$, we obtain that for $\textbf{c}^2=(c_1^2, c_2^ 2)$ the model in \eqref{sG0} can be written in the following vectorial form on a tadpole graph $\mathcal{G}$,